jacob-pro/recipes/recipes/chicken_fried_rice.md

 4. Add the rice and a small amount of salt to 800ml boiling water, and keep on low heat for 12 minutes.
 5. Add the onion, 5 spice, and onion granules, fry until cooked.
 6. Add peas and fry until defrosted.
-7. In a separate pan heat some sesame oil, then [scramble the eggs](https://youtu.be/u2MJzEuI0vI?t=299).
+7. In a separate pan heat some sesame oil, then scramble the eggs.
+Add the eggs to the wok and mix in.
-8. Once the rice and eggs are done add to the wok on low heat for about 2 minutes, mix in the Soy Sauce
+8. Once the rice is done, add to the wok and immediately turn off the heat, mix in the Soy Sauce